-- Ensuring that approved planning permits contain the necessary wastewater conditions for unsewered and sewered developments - Ensuring that WTS Permits contain all the necessary wastewater conditions for the land-based constraints of the installation site and the type of system being installed. - · Approval of new WTS installations and alterations of existing systems - Monitoring the maintenance reporting requirements for different systems - Building Act "Consent to Use" requirements - Addressing wastewater non-compliances and complaints
+- Ensuring that approved planning permits contain the necessary wastewater conditions for unsewered and sewered developments. - Ensuring that WTS Permits contain all the necessary wastewater conditions for the landbased constraints of the installation site and the type of system being installed.

+- Approval of new WTS installations and alterations of existing systems. - Monitoring the maintenance reporting requirements for different systems. - Building Act "Report and Consent" requirements. - Addressing wastewater non-compliances and complaints.

-Council's WTS permitting activities are a critical element in the overall wastewater regulation & enforcement picture.
-Compliance and enforcement measures can be restricted or problematic during an installation or afterwards (due to a system failure); if important conditions have been omitted from a WTS permit.
+Council's WTS permitting activities are a critical element in the overall wastewater regulation and enforcement picture.
+Compliance and enforcement measures can be restricted and problematic during an installation or afterwards (due to a system failure); if important conditions have been omitted from a WTS permit.

-There will always be a requirement for Council to undertake regulation or enforcement activities in relation to different wastewater issues and non-compliances that pose an immediate risk/threat to the environment or public health.
+There will always be a requirement for Council to undertake regulation or enforcement activities in relation to different wastewater issues and noncompliances posing an immediate risk/threat to the environment or public health.
 This is an integral part of Council's statutory responsibility.
-However, Council's enforcement policy is generally based on the premise that enforcement is the last tool employed when education and mutual cooperation on a compliance issue has not been successful.
-The exception to this, is when a wastewater non-compliance poses an unacceptable immediate threat to human health and safety and it is necessary to employ an enforcement measure from the onset to address it.
+However, Council's enforcement policy is generally based on the premise that enforcement is the last tool employed when education and mutual co-operation on a compliance issue has not been successful.
+The exception to this, is when a wastewater noncompliance poses an unacceptable immediate threat to human health and safety and it is necessary to employ an enforcement measure from the onset to address it.

-At the core of Council's wastewater regulation and enforcement activities is the requirement for an effectively resourced monitoring and compliance program that identifies and follows up wastewater noncompliances and issues.
+At the core of Council's wastewater regulation and enforcement activities is the requirement for an effectively resourced monitoring and compliance program that identifies and follows up wastewater non-compliances and issues.